Transgender people and military service: Germany

 As of 2014, Germany allowed transgender people to serve openly in its military forces.
 The policy of inclusion was reportedly still in effect in 2017.

+India

+Since at least 1947, transgender individuals have been de facto banned from serving in the Indian Armed Forces through inherited military regulations and medical fitness standards, even though no formal law explicitly targeted them.

 Iran

+Since 1980, transgender individuals in Iran have been de facto banned from military service through medical and psychiatric classifications that label gender nonconformity as a mental disorder.
+Following the 1979 Islamic Revolution, Iran implemented a new mandatory conscription system requiring all male citizens over the age of 18 to serve in the armed forces.
+Under this system, transgender individuals are medically exempted on the basis of "psychosexual disorders," a classification that not only bars them from serving but may also expose them to discrimination, harassment, and social stigma due to the explicit labeling of their exemption status.

+Although a 1987 fatwa by Ayatollah Ruhollah Khomeini recognized sex reassignment surgery as permissible under Islamic law, this religious sanction did not change military policy, and transgender people continue to be classified under disqualifying categories in Iran's military medical system.

-As of 2017, Iran requires all male citizens over age 18 to serve in the military except for transgender women, who are classified as having mental disorders.
+Iran requires all male citizens over age 18 to serve in the military except for transgender women, who are classified as having mental disorders.
 New military identity cards listed the subsection of the law dictating this exemption.
 This practice of identifying transgender individuals put them at risk of physical abuse and discrimination.

 Ireland

 Commenting in July 2017 on the Trump administration's decision to roll back service in the U.S. military by openly transgender personnel, Taoiseach Leo Varadkar said, "On the transgender ban, it is not something I agree with."
 He further indicated that Ireland had never formally banned transgender military service and that he would not consider introducing such a ban.